 The Atomic Age: 1950 and the “Great Acceleration”

-21 days before the first atomic bomb is dropped on the Japanese city of Hiroshima, the first atomic test took place near Alamogordo, New Mexico.
-On July 16th, 1945, the Trinity Test would take place.
+21 days before the first atomic bomb was dropped on the Japanese city of Hiroshima, the first test of an atomic bomb took place near Alamogordo, New Mexico.
+On July 16th, 1945, the Trinity Test resulted in a 22 kiloton explosion.
 Below is some of the only footage of that test that exists.
 The explosion itself can be seen near the end of the clip.

-These nuclear tests represent a technological innovation with power orders of magnitude above anything else humans have harnessed.
-Because of this, the emerging concensus is that this period of nuclear testing, beginning in 1945 and extending into the early 1950s, is the ideal temporal horizon to use for the start of the Anthropocene Epoch.
+These nuclear tests represent a technological innovation with power beyond anything else humans have harnessed.
+Because of this, and because of the global distribution of the radioactive fallout, the emerging consensus is that this period of nuclear testing, beginning in 1945 and extending into the early 1950s, is the ideal temporal horizon to use for the start of the Anthropocene Epoch.

 Radionuclide accumulation in the geologic record is not the only significant anthropogenic signal to accumulate from this point.
-In 2015, scientists with the International Geosphere-Biosphere Programme released their latest data set for what they deem, “The Great Acceleration” (Steffen et al., 2004).
-That is, the rapid and massive growth of socio-cultural trends and earth system trends beginning around 1950.
+In 2015, scientists with the International Geosphere-Biosphere Programme released their latest data set for what they deem “The Great Acceleration” (Steffen et al., 2004).
+The idea here is that the rapid and massive growth of socio-cultural trends and Earth system trends beginning around 1950.
 The advent of the nuclear age and a new source of energy, helped usher in a global industrial revolution that continues its rapid expansion to the present.
 Socio-economic trends such as human population growth, GDP, fertilizer consumption, urbanization, etc. have put major pressure on the environment.
 Resulting environmental trends include increases in atmospheric carbon dioxide, nitrous oxides, methane, stratospheric ozone, lower ocean pH (acidification), and forest loss.
-When graphed, data for both of these groups of variables produce exponential curves, largely beginning around 1950.
+When graphed, data for all of these groups of variables produce exponential curves, largely beginning around 1950.
 While not all of these trends will make ideal geologic records, they certainly argue that a rapid increase in anthropogenic population, activity, and energy production has made a lasting impact on the planet.

 The case for an Anthropocene Epoch start date around the year 1950 is compelling.
 There is a clearly different trend of change in the global natural environment with human activities as the sole or primary driver.

-As of this writing, the quest is on for a GSSP.
-It is not unusual to identify a moment in time before a GSSP marker is found.
-There are still boundaries on the geologic time scale that completely lack a GSSP, or “Golden Spike” to physically define them.
+As of this writing, the hunt is still on for a GSSP.
+It is not unusual to identify a moment in time before a GSSP marker is found, as there are still boundaries on the geologic time scale that completely lack a GSSP to physically define them.
 Nevertheless, there are a handful of locations being actively pursued as having the potential to contain the key marker for an Anthropocene Epoch.
-Examples include Crawford Lake, Ontario, Canada, where its depth precludes complete mixing of layers, allowing its bottom sediments to lie undisturbed.
-Other sites include a reservoir in California, an Antarctic ice core, cave deposits in Italy, Coral reefs in the Caribbean and Australia, and a peat bog in Switzerland.
-If present, the signal all of these teams seek at these locations is a mix of chemical markers consistent with radionuclide fallout, such as carbon-14 and plutonium-239, but also including other potential markers like organic pollutants, microplastics, and fly ash.
+One candidate is Crawford Lake, Ontario, Canada, where its depth precludes complete mixing of layers, allowing its bottom sediments to lie undisturbed.
+Other sites include an Antarctic ice core, cave deposits in Italy, coral reefs in the Caribbean and Australia, and a peat bog in Switzerland.
+If present, the signal at all of these locations is a mix of chemical markers consistent with radionuclide fallout, such as carbon-14 and plutonium-239, but also including other potential markers like organic pollutants, microplastics, and fly ash.

 Ratifying a GSSP

-The currently agreed upon temporal marker for the end of the Holocene Epoch and the start of the Anthropocene Epoch is the year 1950.
-As data documenting the so-called “Great Acceleration” discussed above shows, anthropogenic effects on the environment have increased by orders of magnitude over background rates, been very sudden, progressed very rapidly, and have forseeably altered the natural environment enough to be recorded in the geologic record, beginning with radionucleide fallout.
-The Anthropocene Working Group documents order of magnitude increases in sediment transport due to urbanization and agriculture; marked and abrupt perturbations in biogeochemical cycling of carbon, nitrogen, phosphorus, and various metals; global warming; global (eustatic) sea-level rise; ocean acidification and proliferation of “dead zones”; rapid biosphere change on land and sea; habitat loss, predation, explosion of domestic animal populations, and species invasions; and the abundance and spread of new human-designed “minerals” and “rocks” such as fly ash, plastics, concrete, and technofossils (AWG, 2020).
+The currently agreed-upon temporal marker for the end of the Holocene Epoch and the start of the Anthropocene Epoch is the year 1950.
+As data documenting the so-called “Great Acceleration” discussed above shows, anthropogenic effects on the environment have increased by orders of magnitude over background rates, been very sudden, progressed very rapidly, and have altered the natural environment enough to be recorded in the geologic record, beginning with radionuclide fallout.
+The Anthropocene Working Group documents >+1 order of magnitude increases in sediment transport due to urbanization and agriculture; marked and abrupt perturbations in biogeochemical cycling of carbon, nitrogen, phosphorus, and various metals; global warming; global (eustatic) sea-level rise; ocean acidification and proliferation of “dead zones;” rapid biosphere change on land and sea; habitat loss, hyper-predation/hunting, increase of domestic animal populations, and widespread expansion of invasive species; and the abundance and spread of new human-designed substances such as fly ash, plastics, concrete, and technofossils (Anthropogenic Working Group, 2020).